 Buckley Media has a carefully curated list of premium domains for sale and you can find them at the simple, one word, English dictionary .com: Defining.com.
 Please keep in mind, this is a short list, and contact us with whatever kind of domain you need, as it's a good bet we can get it for you.
 Buckley Media works diligently with both buyers and sellers to ensure a smooth transaction.
 We pride ourselves on our matchmaking skills—developing deals that benefit both parties.

-Here are just a few of the smart companies that have acquired and aligned themselves with premium, generic, short one-word .coms:
+Here are just a few of the smart companies that have acquired and aligned themselves with premium, generic, short .COMs:

 About the Author: Kate Buckley is CEO and founder of BuckleyMedia.com, a premium domains, naming and branding agency.
-She is an expert at premium domain consulting and brokerage, specializing in private domain acquisitions and divestments of ultra-premium domain names.
+She is an expert at premium domain consulting and brokerage, specializing in discreet, professional acquisitions and divestments of ultra-premium domain names.
 Kate has personally brokered millions of dollars in both private and publicly-recorded top domains sales.